 Select the specific service types to include in your budget.

-Based on your budget type and selected billable rates, the services section adjusts to allow for customization, including assigning team members, allocating non-billable hours, and defining the service budgets respectively.
+Based on your budget type and selected billable rates, the services section adjusts to allow for customization, including assigning team members and defining the service budgets respectively.

-You also have the flexibility to rename the services section by hovering over the "Services" section name.
+You also have the flexibility to rename the services section opening the three-dot menu next to the section name.

-Tip: If you feel the Simple Budget Editor is too restrictive and you want more freedom over service line items, such as adding different budget types to your budget, feel free to switch to the advanced budget editor at the bottom of the screen from the Simple Budget Editor.
+If you feel the Simple Budget Editor is too restrictive and you want more freedom over service line items, such as adding different budget types to your budget, switch to the advanced budget editor at the bottom of the screen from the Simple Budget Editor.

 4) Customize Billable Rates and Budget Estimates